Child Custody | Family

 You may obtain emergency child custody by petitioning the court and requesting temporary custody of a child who is in imminent danger.
 A judge will decide whether it is appropriate to grant custody, depending on the details of the case and the evidence provided.

-While it may be tempting to take matters into your own hands and remove a child from a dangerous situation, that is not the best route to take legally.
-Taking a child without involving the court can result in serious repercussions.
+While it may be tempting to take matters into your own hands and remove a child from a dangerous situation, that will legally backfire.
+Refusing to return a child without involving the court can result in serious repercussions.
+If you’re seeking assistance with emergency child custody, an unbundled lawyer can affordably help with limited aspects of your case, or provide full representation.

 What is Emergency Child Custody?

-Emergency child custody gives you custody of a child when emergencies arise involving the child’s wellbeing.
+Emergency child custody gives you custody of a child when emergencies arise involving the child’s well-being.
 A judge may grant emergency child custody when you present sufficient evidence that the child in question is in immediate physical or emotional danger or at risk in some way.

 An emergency custody hearing can be “ex-parte”, meaning it is sent directly to the judge and the opposing party does not receive any form of notification.
 Ex-parte proceedings are rare and only allowable under certain circumstances.